 Under CROA, you are required to provide a contract to consumers when offering credit repair services.
 Additionally, if you provide credit repair services to consumers in more than one state, you must adhere to other applicable federal laws, such as the Telemarketing Sales Rule.
 On a state level, each state has different requirements for many different aspects of how you conduct business, including but not limited to how much you can charge, when you can charge, how long you can charge, and when clients can cancel services or receive a refund.
 Some states require you to disclose this information in the contracts.
 This section can help you understand how you may choose to customize your contracts.
 All the information below is public information found on the states website.
 We made every attempt to ensure the information posted is accurate; however, because the state may change its policies, procedures, or requirements, we are not responsible for any discrepancies.
 We strongly encourage you to do your own research or hire a competent legal professional prior to making any business or legal decisions.

 What is the statute specific to Massachusetts credit repair contracts?

 Does Massachusetts have a Cancellation requirement?

-Yes, Massachusetts allows consumers to cancel at any time within 3 business days from the time the consumer signs the contract.
+Yes, Massachusetts allows consumers to cancel at any time within 3 days from the date the consumer signs the contract.

 Does Massachusetts have a Refund requirement?

-Yes, Massachusetts requires CSO’s to allow consumers a full refund within 10 days from the time they sign the contract.
+Yes, Massachusetts requires credit services organizations to allow consumers a full refund within 10 days from the date they sign the contract.